2 Dogs, 13 Cats Found In Poor Condition At Fayette Co. Home, 2 Charged

 Meanwhile, the puppy is receiving treatment for an infection and malnutrition.
 The nine kittens are being treated for eye infections.

-Thorne and the homeowner, Robert Young, are facing 15 counts of aggravated animal cruelty, animal cruelty and animal neglect.
+Thorne and the homeowner, Robert Young, are facing 117 counts of aggravated cruelty to animals and animal neglect.
+Both are free pending a preliminary hearing.

+The surviving puppy is recovering as are the kittens, who will be able to find homes eventually.